alanlamsiu/NIAP/README.md

 ## 4. Transcript consolidation for long-read RNA-seq data

 The transcript consolidation step is mainly used for analyzing long-read RNA-seq data, including Nanopore direct RNA-seq (dRNA-seq) and Pac-Bio Iso-Seq (Iso-Seq) data.
+The `NIAP_v1.1.pl` script is used for this purpose.
 The overall workflow is shown in the schematic illustration below, which can be divided into Iso-Seq and dRNA-seq sessions.

 ![NIAP_consolidate](https://user-images.githubusercontent.com/34832128/113114239-b73fbc80-923d-11eb-9c1b-6e902bbb7f50.jpg)

+### Iso-Seq

 Iso-Seq data are in general quite accurate.
 Therefore, after mapping the transcripts to the reference genome by the tool of choice (e.g. minimap2, https://github.com/lh3/minimap2), the mapped transcripts can be collapsed directly, based on their structures, to generate the representative transcripts in .gtf format.

+### dRNA-seq

 The same protocol can be used for dRNA-seq data.
 However, it is not recommended because dRNA-seq data are usually quite erroneous.
 It is encouraged to include the more accurate short-read RNA-seq data to correct those potentially erroneous exon-exon junctions in dRNA-seq data.
 Before correction, the short-read RNA-seq data need to be mapped to the reference genome.
 Then the exon-exon junctions can be detected by NIAP, based on the read mapping result.
 In the error correction step, each exon-exon junction of the dRNA-seq transcripts will be compared with the more accurate exon-exon junctions detected from short-read RNA-seq.
 If the deviation between dRNA-seq and short-read RNA-seq exon-exon junctions does not exceed a user-specified threshold, the dRNA-seq junction will be placed by the short-read RNA-seq one.
 The deviation is defined as below.

 `deviation = |left position of dRNA-seq junction - left position of short-read RNA-seq junciton| + |right position of dRNA-seq junction - right position of short-read RNA-seq junciton|`

-Users should be cautious that this error correction step is not perfect, because the
+Users should be cautious that this error correction step is not perfect, because an exon-exon junction from the short-read RNA-seq data is not guaranteed to correspond to the transcript from dRNA-seq, which uses it for correction.
+Such correspondence relationship is computationally intractable.
+As a result, it may lead to over-correction and generate false transcripts.

+Apart from consoidating dRNA-seq data